Catholic Tradition, Charles Taylor and Evelyn Waugh

 Taylor goes on to suggest that Waugh’s call to return to Supernatural Christianity is “very seductive” – though in the end, short-sighted.
 It would seem that he regards such thinking as too simplistic.
 For him, it apparently lacks sufficient complexity, nuance, depth.

-But as much as I salute the penetration of Taylor’s sociological analysis – what depths, what depths I feel are missing with him!
+But as much as I salute the penetration of Taylor’s sociological analysis – I cannot help but feel what depths, what depths, are lost to him!

 Is our society headed towards the Final Triumph of the Hollow Men?
 Or is it simply “the least bad so far” …?
 And perhaps evolving onwards and upwards to one still less bad?